-12 Viewing Effective Policies
+13 Viewing Effective Policies

 Because of the flexibility in assigning security policies to users, devices, and the Management Zone, it is possible for multiple security policies of the same type to be applied to a device through different sources.
 For example, one Firewall policy might be assigned to a device, a second Firewall policy to the device's user, and a third Firewall policy to a device group in which the device is a member.
 Because of multiple assignments, the ZENworks system must determine the effective policy for the device.
 The Endpoint Security Agent can then enforce the one effective policy on the device.
-Chapter 5, "Effective Policies," on page 19 explains the process used to determine an effective policy.
+How the Effective Policy is Determined explains the process used to determine an effective policy.